dgraph-io/dgraph-docs/content/deploy/metrics.md

  -------                          | -----------
  `dgraph_memory_idle_bytes`       | Estimated amount of memory that is being held idle that could be reclaimed by the OS.
  `dgraph_memory_inuse_bytes`      | Total memory usage in bytes (sum of heap usage and stack usage).
  `dgraph_memory_proc_bytes`       | Total memory usage in bytes of the Dgraph process.
-On Linux/macOS, this metric is equivalent to resident set size.
-On Windows, this metric is equivalent to [Go's runtime.ReadMemStats](https://golang.org/pkg/runtime/#ReadMemStats).
+This metric is equivalent to resident set size on Linux.

 ## Raft leadership metrics